 When the Civil War came to an end, Rogers turned his attention to the simple lives of his countrymen and again captured the hearts and minds of his fellow Americans with such publications as “The Foundling,” “Weighing the Baby” and “Neighboring Pews.”
 An old catalog shows the prices ranging from $15 to $25.
 Possibly the most important factor in Rogers’ popularity was that his work was the first to break away from the Greek tradition and his success brought forth many imitators.

 Brooks Free Library is fortunate in having the second largest collection of these Rogers Groups.
-Several years ago, a committee of ladies from the Harwich Women’s Club cleaned, repaired and restored the entire collection – a herculean task much appreciated by all who love this example of 19th century America.
+Several years ago, a committee from the Harwich Women’s Club cleaned, repaired and restored the entire collection – a herculean task much appreciated by all who love this example of 19th century America.
 The original collection was presented by Pliny Nickerson at the time the Library was built.
 Over the years, the Trustees have added to the collection by gift or purchase of as many groups as possible.
 Visitors from abroad as well as from all over the United States and Canada have enjoyed this glimpse of yesterday.
 We hope you will, too, and will be our guest often.